Safety precautions while driving on high water roads - NewsBreak

 Local counties are watching the roads closely, as they continue to patrol the streets for any potential road hazards.

-“You don’t know what’s hiding underneath that water, you may not know how high the water is,” –said Kwok.
+“You don’t know what’s hiding underneath that water, you may not know how high the water is,” Kwok said.

-As for Centerton, Mayor Bill says they have only had to close one road down, that usually floods every once in a while.
+As for Centerton, Mayor Bill says they have only had to close one road down, which usually floods every once in a while.

-“We did have one on south main, which does flood once in a while,” –said, Mayor Bill.
+“We did have one on south main, which does flood once in a while,” Mayor Bill said.

-Kwok and Mayor Edwards both give advice to the general public on what to do if they come across any flooded roads.
+Kwok and Mayor Edwards both advise the general public on what to do if they come across any flooded roads.

-“If you do see flooding on a road that has not have had the road closed yet, please call 911,” –said, Kwok
+“If you do see flooding on a road that has not had the road closed yet, please call 911,” Kwok said.

-“If we do put barricades up, please don’t drive around them, they’re there for your safety and we don’t want you to get hurt,” –said, Mayor Edwards.
+“If we do put barricades up, please don’t drive around them, they’re there for your safety and we don’t want you to get hurt,” Mayor Edwards said.

 Both counties will continue to watch for any flash flooding as their local fire departments and police departments are working hard to ensure the safety of drivers.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.